 Our list of the top seven knifes covers some of the best options on the market, while our FAQ section will walk you through some of the essential parts of knife ownership, such as the difference between automatic knife releases, blade steels, and the importance of automatic knife laws.

-Out Top Picks Of The Best Automatic Knives
+The Best Automatic Knives

 If you’re considering purchasing an automatic knife, take a look at our top picks and the key features of each: